Automa-Research/facespace-python-client/README.md

 # FaceSpace Python API Client

+> Note: This is deprecated and will no longer work.

 FaceSpace is a sophisticated Python package designed for developers to seamlessly interface with the `vision.automa.one` API.
 It offers a comprehensive toolkit for logging, real-time data retrieval, and camera management.
 The package is built with asynchronous operations in mind, ensuring optimal performance in high-throughput applications.

 ---